 Your outdoor unit houses the other end of the coil, where the refrigerant arrives as a hot vapor and is released into the outdoor air.

 If you don’t want your AC blowing hot air, it’s important to keep the area around the condenser box clear of obstruction.
-Air is constantly flowing in and out, so the condenser needs 2 feet of “breathing room”.
-Without it, the coil’s cooling capabilities are hindered.
+Air is constantly flowing in and out, so the condenser needs at least two feet of “breathing room.”
+Without it, the coil’s cooling capabilities will be hindered.

-Like a heart, it circulates the refrigerant around your HVAC system.
-It is here that, every cycle, low pressure gas becomes high pressure gas.
+Like a heart, the compressor circulates the refrigerant around your HVAC system.
+In every cycle, low pressure gas becomes high pressure gas at this stage.

-Being such an important part of your central air conditioner, it requires the most electricity to run.
+Being such an important part of your central air conditioner, the compressor requires the most electricity to run.
 An aging compressor pulls more and more electricity every year.
-Eventually, the aged compressor could accidentally trip your breaker by pulling too much – leading to your air conditioner blowing warm air.
+Eventually, the aged compressor could trip your breaker by pulling too much, leading to your air conditioner blowing warm air.